 Ordnance Survey Walk Map

-The map required for this walk is OL24 – Peak District (White Peak Area).
+The map required for this walk is the Ordnance Survey OL24 – Peak District (White Peak Area).
 Check prices here with Ordnance Survey or Amazon.
-If you’re hiking in all weathers the Active OS maps are pretty good to have.
+If you’re hiking in all weather the Active OS maps are good to have as they are laminated so better on rainy days.

 Want to read later?
 Save the walk to Pinterest